 What other drugs will affect influenza virus injectable vaccine?

-If you are using any of the following medicines, you may not be able to receive the vaccine, or may need to wait until the other treatments are finished:
+If you are using any of these medications, you may not be able to receive the vaccine, or may need to wait until the other treatments are finished:

 - phenytoin, theophylline, or warfarin (Coumadin, Jantoven);